 2. Absolut Vodka: The Absolut Bottle

 Despite the bottle of Absolut vodka having no definite shape, made itself most identifiable in the world.
 The campaign commercial “in the wild” which promoted print ads presenting bottles was not stopped from running for 25 long years because of its success among the customers.
 It has been recorded as the most extensive continuous ad campaign and consists of more than 1,500 different advertisements.

 Before the campaign, Absolut vodka had only about 2.5% of the total vodka market.
-After the campaign reached to its customers, the vodka company was bringing in 4.5 million cases per year which were 50% of all imported vodka in the United States by 2000s.
+After the campaign reached its customers, the vodka company was bringing in 4.5 million cases per year which were 50% of all imported vodka in the United States by the 2000s.